datum-cloud/awesome-alt-clouds/README.md

 - [Amberflo](https://www.amberflo.io/) - A cloud-native platform for metering and billing, enabling businesses to implement usage-based pricing models.
 - [Bill](https://www.bill.com/) - A comprehensive financial operations platform for bills, invoices, expenses, budgets, and more.
 - [Crosby](https://crosby.ai/) - Lawyer-assisted AI for reviewing contracts including MSAs, DPAs and NDAs.
+- [Dodo Payments](https://dodopayments.com/) - Merchant of Record platform for global payments with automated tax compliance in 150+ countries.
 - [Lago](https://www.getlago.com/) - An open-source metering and usage-based billing platform designed for transparency and developer experience.
 - [Lemon Squeezy](https://www.lemonsqueezy.com/) - The all-in-one platform for SaaS that provides payments, tax & subscriptions.
 - [Harvey](https://www.harvey.ai/) - Domain-specific AI for law firms, professional service providers, and the Fortune 500.